-Unlike with eczema, which very often improves with exposure to sunshine, rosacea can get much worse in the summer, and is also aggravated by sun damage.
+Unlike with eczema, which very often improves with exposure to sunshine, rosacea can get worse in the summer, and is also aggravated by sun damage.

 SHADE: THINK VAMPIRE!